karttur/setup-theme-blog/_posts/2018/2018-01-12-install-imagemagick.md

 <span class='terminal'>$ brew install imagemagick --with-librsvg</span>

-The addition <span class='terminal'>--with-librsvg</span> extends ImageMagick with vector processing capacity, that I use for creating map layouts as explained in [another blog].
+The addition <span class='terminal'>--with-librsvg</span> extends ImageMagick with vector processing capacity, that I use for creating map layouts as explained in [another post](../inkscape/).

 If you want to remove a Homebrew installed app, use the command:

 <span class='terminal'>$ brew remove imagemagick</span>

-THus, if you already have ImageMagick installed via Homebrew and want to extend ImageMagick with the vector processing capacity, first remove and then install again, with the installation command including <span class='terminal'>--with-librsvg</span>.
+If you already have ImageMagick installed via Homebrew and want to extend ImageMagick with the vector processing capacity, first remove and then install again, with the installation command including <span class='terminal'>--with-librsvg</span>.

 ## Basic ImageMagick commands

-This post only covers the basic ImageMagick commands that I used for editing the size of the maps on top of most of Karttur´s web-pages as GitHub.com.
-The ImageMagick site contains a complete list of [command-line options](http://www.imagemagick.org/script/command-line-options.php).

 Start a <span class='app'>Terminal</span> session, and go to the directory where you have the images you want to work with.